PK-cod3ch3mist/ASCII-Media-Player/CONTRIBUTING.md

 ## Raising Issues

-*Issues may be raised only upon problems raised while using the main and tc-version branches.*

-Note that alpha branch code is highly unstable and is expected to break, kindly do not raise issues regarding it.
 When raising an issue, try your best to include the following information:

 - Which branch were you using when things broke?
 - What was your input?
 - What was the throwback/error message received, if any?